adityapandey51/adityapandey51/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- 🧑‍💼: I’m working as a web developer and contributing to frontend and backend for building web applications.
+- 🧑‍💼: I’m working to be a better web developer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring how to build great web apps.